-3 The Offering Common stock offered by us 18,700,000 shares(1) Shares outstanding after the offering 33,294,035 shares
+The Offering

+18,700,000 shares(1)

+33,294,035 shares

-Use of proceeds We estimate that our net proceeds from this offering will be approximately \$198.3 million, assuming a public offering price of \$11.50 per share, the mid-point of the price range shown on the cover of this prospectus.
+We estimate that our net proceeds from this offering will be approximately \$154.8 million.
 We expect to contribute substantially all of the proceeds directly or indirectly to the capital and surplus of our life subsidiaries.

+Risk factors

-Risk factors Please read "Risk Factors" and the other information included in this prospectus for a discussion of factors you should carefully consider before deciding to invest in shares of our common stock.
-Dividend policy In 2002 and 2001, we paid a cash dividend of \$0.01 per share on our common stock.
+Please read "Risk Factors" and the other information included in this prospectus for a discussion of factors you should carefully consider before deciding to invest in shares of our common stock.

+Dividend policy

+In 2002 and 2001, we paid a cash dividend of \$0.01 per share on our common stock.
 We intend to continue to pay an annual cash dividend on such shares so long as we have sufficient capital and/or future earnings to do so.

-Proposed NYSE symbol "AEL"
+Proposed NYSE symbol

+"AEL"

-(1) One of our shareholders, Farm Bureau Life Insurance Company, or Farm Bureau, has a contractual right of first refusal to purchase up to 3,658,990 of the shares offered in this offering in order to maintain a 20% interest in our issued and outstanding equity securities on a fully diluted basis.
-There can be no assurance that Farm Bureau will purchase any shares in this offering pursuant to the exercise of its right of first refusal.
+(1) One of our shareholders, Farm Bureau Life Insurance Company, or Farm Bureau, has a contractual right of first refusal to maintain a 20% interest in our issued and outstanding equity securities on a fully diluted basis.
+We have received notice from Farm Bureau that it intends to purchase 555,000 of the shares offered in this offering.

 The number of shares of our common stock outstanding immediately after this offering is based on the number of shares outstanding at September 30, 2003.
-This number excludes (i) 1,875,000 shares of common stock issuable upon the conversion of our series preferred stock, (ii) 2,591,014 shares issuable upon the conversion of the company-obligated convertible mandatorily redeemable preferred securities of our subsidiary trust, which we refer to as the 8% trust preferred securities, (iii) 2,157,375 shares issuable upon the exercise of outstanding management subscription rights, with an exercise price of \$5.33 per share, (iv) 3,043,760 shares reserved for future issuances under our stock option plans, including 1,369,302 shares of common stock issuable upon the exercise of outstanding options with a weighted average exercise price of \$6.57 per share, (v) 1,260,000 shares of common stock issuable upon the exercise of outstanding options under other stock option agreements with a weighted average exercise price of \$4.63 per share, (vi) 1,059,292 shares of common stock reserved for issuance under the NMO Deferred Compensation Plan as described in note 10 to our audited consolidated financial statements and (vii) 310,723 shares of common stock reserved for issuance under deferred compensation agreements with certain employees and consultants.
+This number excludes (i) 1,875,000 shares of common stock issuable upon the conversion of our series preferred stock, (ii) 3,198,717 shares issuable upon the conversion of the company-obligated convertible mandatorily redeemable preferred securities of our subsidiary trust, which we refer to as the 8% trust preferred securities, (iii) 2,157,375 shares issuable upon the exercise of outstanding management subscription rights, with an exercise price of \$5.33 per share, (iv) 3,043,760 shares reserved for future issuances under our stock option plans, including 1,369,302 shares of common stock issuable upon the exercise of outstanding options with a weighted average exercise price of \$6.57 per share, (v) 1,260,000 shares of common stock issuable upon the exercise of outstanding options under other stock option agreements with a weighted average exercise price of \$4.63 per share, (vi) 1,059,292 shares of common stock reserved for issuance under the NMO Deferred Compensation Plan as described in note 10 to our audited consolidated financial statements and (vii) 310,723 shares of common stock reserved for issuance under deferred compensation agreements with certain employees and consultants.
 Please read "Capitalization" for an explanation of the shares of common stock that will be outstanding immediately following the consummation of this offering.